-Optional to study alongside English Language or English ELC
+Studied alongside English Language or English ELC

-ESB's qualifications raise achievement and enrich learning through communication skills.
+English Speaking Board (ESB) qualifications raise achievement and enrich learning through communication skills.
 We take a learner-focused approach to assessment, recognising and encouraging the potential of all.

-Students will already have experienced the English Speaking Board (ESB) syllabus in Year 9.
+Students will already have experienced the ESB syllabus in Years 7-9.
 In Years 10 & 11, students study ESB in one of their six English lessons.
 In the remaining five lessons, students focus on the English Language GCSE syllabus.